mgupta701/CalCOFI-internship/parallax/Markdown/draft4_upwelling.md

 <br />

 <font size="+1"> This same process that drives much of the CCE's productivity also makes the ecosystem uniquely vulnerable to the detrimental impacts of climate warming.
-CalCOFI's long-term observations of this region are essential to understanding this vulnerability and mitigating the resultant negative impacts on marine life.  </font>
+CalCOFI's long-term observations of this region are essential to understanding this vulnerability and mitigating the resulting negative impacts on marine life.  </font>

 <br />
 <br />

-<font size="+1"> Below, we will discuss how CalCOFI's observations of the CCE demonstrate this vulnerability.
-Scroll down to learn about which portions of CalCOFI's data we will engage with. </font>
+<font size="+1"> Scroll down to learn about which portions of CalCOFI's data we will engage with to understand this vulnerability. </font>